-By now, Villarreal was playing its football in Segunda B, but after two successful seasons at this level, 1989-90 saw the club was relegated back to the Tercera.
+By now, Villarreal was playing its football in Segunda B, but after two successful seasons at this level, the club was relegated back to the Tercera at the end of the 1988-89 season.
 The stay was brief however and after finishing second in the regular season, the club had little problem finishing top of their play-off group ahead of CF Balaguer, CD Imperial & C.D.
 Cala d’Or.
 Back in Segunda B for the 1991-92 season, any thoughts of consolidating their position went out the window with a second place finish and entry into the end of season play-offs.
 Here they came up against UD Salamanca, Real Linense Balompedica and Girona CF and after losing rounds 3 & 4, it appeared the chance of promotion had disappeared.
 However back to back victories over Real Linense saw the club prevail and return to La Segunda for the first time in 20 years.

 |The short lived North Stand in 1989.
 Removed in 1998|

 |Work under way on the end terraces at El Madrigal|